Tyler-Janvrin/C-Homework/tjanvrin_compiler/readme.txt

 I made use of the provided C1-Package files as a starting point for this assignment.

 To test source code like "yourfile.cm", type
   "java -cp /usr/share/java/cup.jar:.
-Main yourfile.cm"
+CM yourfile.cm -a"

 To test just the scanner, type:
   "cat yourfile.cm | java -cp /usr/share/java/cup.jar:.
 Scanner"